Qulxis/ML-Climate-Project-Template-Fall2022/journal.md

 Conclusion: nsrdb is much more optimal than the original datasets.
 It's model for GHI is based on predicitions using the initially listed datasets (MERRA 2, MODIS, NASA database sets) and localizes the measurements of temperature and GHI, the main factors of our prediction.
 From here, I will move forward with data extraction via API, and then move towards creating a predictive model using location information (various attributes are open on nsrdb website, such as wind, dew point, etc).
 The key will actually be looking for correlation between other attributes to predict temperature and GHI outside of the autoregressive time model information.

+##  10/11/2022
+Sick, emailed Professor about extentions and delay in progress

 ## 10/18/2022
 Missed progress last week as was sick for its entirety.